-Movement into Year 9 & 10, the 'Pathways Years', can be challenging for many students.
-We recognize young people who have, over nine years of schooling, developed personal learning styles, individual intelligences and an understanding of those subject areas for which they have innate skills and enjoy.
-During the next two years we seek to further enhance our students' natural skills and talents and support them in developing the skill areas that are required as they move up to the senior years.
+Movement into Years 9 and 10, the 'Pathways Years', can be challenging for many students.
+We recognise young people who have, over nine years of schooling, developed personal learning styles, individual intelligences and an understanding of those subject areas for which they have innate skills and they enjoy.
+During the next two years, we seek to further enhance our students' natural skills and talents and support them in developing the skill areas that are required as they move up to the senior years.

-Year 9 and 10 are years of enhancement and expansion - more than ever before, decisions have to be made about personal learning.
+Years 9 and 10 are years of enhancement and expansion - more than ever, decisions have to be made about personal learning.
 The elective program at Years 9 and 10 is extensive and seeks to cater to a wide range of educational pursuits.
 In addition, the maintenance of core subjects at these levels ensures a safety-net for those seeking to look beyond their time at MacKillop College to future opportunities and pathways.

-During these years students will be asked to explore their potential, to imagine themselves in the future and to start contemplating career trajectories through our extensive courses at Year 9 & 10 and our Careers Program.
-These initiatives support students in making logical and well-considered subject choices that will enable goals to be achieved, and at the same time, to maintain sufficient flexibility to enable options to remain open.
+During these years, students will be asked to explore their potential, to imagine themselves in the future and to start contemplating career trajectories through our extensive courses at Year 9 and 10 and our Careers Program.
+These initiatives support students in making logical and well-considered subject choices that will enable goals to be achieved, whilst maintaining sufficient flexibility to enable options to remain open if needed.

 This Handbook is intended as a guide to the 'Pathways Years' to be kept as a reference.
-If at any time more information is required than is provided in this handbook, the Coordinators of Years 9 and 10, the Homeroom staff and Leadership of the College are ready to assist.
+If at any time more information is required than is provided in this handbook, the Year Level Leaders of Years 9 and 10, the Homeroom teachers and Leadership of the College are ready to assist.

 We believe that our program is comprehensive, well-targeted and represents our genuine belief in the value of our Year 9 and 10 students.
-I wish all students well in your new educational journey.
+We wish all students well in your new educational journey.